MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

 </head>
 <body>
 	<script>

-		// Declare a constant variable and set its value to a string with your robot’s IP address. const ip = "<robotipaddress>";
+        // Declare a constant variable and set its
+        // value to a string with your robot’s IP address. const ip = "<robotipaddress>";

-        // Create a new instance of LightSocket called socket.
-Pass as arguments the ip variable and a function named openCallback. let socket = new LightSocket(ip, openCallback);
+        // Create a new instance of LightSocket called
+        // socket.
+Pass as arguments the ip variable and
+        // a function named openCallback.
+		let socket = new LightSocket(ip, openCallback);

         /* CALLBACKS */

+        // Define the callback function for handling
+        // CenterTimeOfFlight event data
-        // Define the callback function that is passed when we subscribe to the CenterTimeOfFlight event. let _centerTimeOfFlight = function (data) {
+		let _centerTimeOfFlight = function (data) {

-            // Use try and catch statements to handle exceptions and unimportant messages from the WebSocket data stream. try {
+            // Use try and catch statements to handle
+            // exceptions and unimportant messages
+            // from the WebSocket data stream.
+			try {
-                // Instantiate a distance variable to store the value representing the distance from Misty in meters an object has been detected by her front center time-of-flight sensor. let distance = data.message.distanceInMeters;
+                // Create a distance variable to store
+                // the value representing the distance
+                // from Misty in meters an object has been
+                // detected by her front center time-of-flight sensor. let distance = data.message.distanceInMeters;
-                // Log this distance to the console. console.log(distance);
+                // Print this distance to the console. console.log(distance);

-                // Write an if statement to check if the distance is smaller than 0.2 meters. if (distance < 0.2) {
+                // Write an if statement to check
+                // if the distance is smaller than 0.2 meters. if (distance < 0.2) {
+                    // If the istance is less than 0.2 meters, send
+                    // a request to endpoint for the Stop command.
-                    // If the distance is shorter than axios.post("http://" + ip + "/api/drive/stop")
+					axios.post("http://" + ip + "/api/drive/stop")
 						.then(function (response) {
-							// Print the results of the Stop command to the console. console.log(`Stop was a ${response.data[0].status}`);
+							// Print the results
+							console.log(`Stop was a ${response.data[0].status}`);
 						})
 						.catch(function (error) {
-							// Print errors related to the Stop command to the console. console.log(`There was an error with the request ${error}`);
+							// Print any errors
+							console.log(`There was an error with the request ${error}`);
 						});
 				}
             }
 			catch (e) {

 			}
         };

-        // Define the callback function that is passed when we subscribe to the LocomotionCommand event. let _locomotionCommand = function (data) {
+        // Define the callback function passed in
+        // the subscription to LocomotionCommand events
+		let _locomotionCommand = function (data) {
-            // Use try and catch statements to handle exceptions and unimportant messages from the WebSocket data stream. try {
+            // Use try and catch statements to handle
+            // exceptions and unimportant messages
+			try {
-				// Use an if statement to check if Misty has stopped moving if (data.message.linearVelocity === 0) {
+				// Use an if statement to check
+                // whether Misty stopped moving
+				if (data.message.linearVelocity === 0) {
-                    // Print a message to the console for debugging. console.log("LocomotionCommand received linear velocity as", data.message.linearVelocity);
+                    // Print a message to the console to aid in debugging. console.log("LocomotionCommand received linear velocity as", data.message.linearVelocity);
-                    // Unsubscribe from the CenterTimeOfFlight and LocomotionCommand events. socket.Unsubscribe("CenterTimeOfFlight");
+                    // Unsubscribe from the CenterTimeOfFlight
+                    // and LocomotionCommand events
+                    socket.Unsubscribe("CenterTimeOfFlight");
 					socket.Unsubscribe("LocomotionCommand");
 				}
 			}
-			catch(e) { }
+			catch(e) {

+            }
         };

         /* COMMANDS */

-        // Define the function passed as the callback to the new instance of LightSocket.
-This is the code that executes when socket opens a connection to your robot. function openCallback() {
+        // Define the function passed as the callback
+        // to the new instance of LightSocket.
+This is
+        // the code that executes when socket opens a
+        // connection to your robot.
+		function openCallback() {

-            // Print a message to the console when the connection is established. console.log("socket opened");
+            // Print a message when the connection is opened. console.log("socket opened");

-            // Subscribe to a new event called "CenterTimeOfFlight" that returns data when "TimeOfFlight" events are triggered.
-Pass arguments to make sure this event returns data for the front center time-of-flight sensor every 100 milliseconds.
-Pass the callback function _centerTimeOfFlight() as the final argument. socket.Subscribe("CenterTimeOfFlight", "TimeOfFlight", 100, "SensorPosition", "==", "Center", null, _centerTimeOfFlight);
+            // Subscribe to an event called CenterTimeOfFlight
+            // that returns TimeOfFlight data.
+Pass arguments
+            // to make sure this event returns data for the
+            // front center time-of-flight sensor every 100
+            // milliseconds.
+Pass the callback function
+            // _centerTimeOfFlight() as the final argument.
+			socket.Subscribe("CenterTimeOfFlight", "TimeOfFlight", 100, "SensorPosition", "==", "Center", null, _centerTimeOfFlight);

-            // Subscribe to a new event called "LocomotionCommand" that returns data when Misty's angular or linear velocity changes.
-Pass the callback function _locomotionCommand() as the final argument. socket.Subscribe("LocomotionCommand", "LocomotionCommand", null, null, null, null, null, _locomotionCommand);
+            // Subscribe to an event called LocomotionCommand
+            // that returns data when Misty's angular or linear
+            // velocity changes.
+Pass the callback function
+            // _locomotionCommand() as the final argument.
+            socket.Subscribe("LocomotionCommand", "LocomotionCommand", null, null, null, null, null, _locomotionCommand);

-			// Assemble the data to send with the DriveTime command. let data = {
+            // Create a data object to send with the DriveTime command. let data = {
 				LinearVelocity: 50,
 				AngularVelocity: 0,
 				TimeMS: 5000
 			};

-            // Use axios.post() to send the data to the DriveTime REST API endpoint. axios.post("http://" + ip + "/api/drive/time", data)
+            // Use axios.post() to send the data
+            // to the endpoint for the DriveTime command. axios.post("http://" + ip + "/api/drive/time", data)
-                // Chain .then() to handle a successful response.
-				.then(function (response) {
+                // Use .then() to handle a successful response .then(function (response) {
-					// Print the results of the DriveTime command to the console. console.log(`DriveTime was a ${response.data[0].status}`);
+					// Print the results
+					console.log(`DriveTime was a ${response.data[0].status}`);
                 })
-                // Chain .catch() to handle errors.
-				.catch(function (error) {
+                //  // Use .catch() to handle errors .catch(function (error) {
-					// Print any errors related to the DriveTime command to the console. console.log(`There was an error with the request ${error}`);
+					// Print any errors
+					console.log(`There was an error with the request ${error}`);
 				});
 		};

         // Open the connection to your robot.
-When the connection is established, the openCallback function executes to subscribe to WebSockets and send Misty a  DriveTime command.
-Data recieved through these WebSockets is passed to the _centerTimeOfFlight() and _locomotionCommand() callback functions. socket.Connect();
+        // When the connection is established,
+        // the openCallback function executes
+        // to subscribe to WebSockets and send
+        // Misty a DriveTime command.
+Event data
+        // is passed to the _centerTimeOfFlight() and
+        // _locomotionCommand() callback functions.
+		socket.Connect();
 	</script>
 </body>